 Lecture slides, v/d Aalst (2nd edition, 2016) chapters 1,2,3,4,5,6,8,9 and 11 and understand the general ideas behind Kleinberg chapter

-You can skip v/d Aalst sections 2.5.6 to 2.5.9, 3.2.1, 3.2.4, 3.2.6 to 3.2.8, the precise specification of XES in 5.3, chapter 7, 10, 12 to 16
+You can skip lecture 11, v/d Aalst sections 2.5.6 to 2.5.9, 3.2.1, 3.2.4, 3.2.6 to 3.2.8, the XES specification in 5.3, chapter 7, 10, 12 to 16

 and any formal notation from chapter 8 onwards.

-Practice: 2015 exam and answers, 2016 exam and answers and 2017 exam and answers.
+Practice: 2015 exam & answers, 2016 exam & answers and 2017 exam & answers and 2018 exam and answers.

-|Jun 30, 2018||Retake deadline for all assignments||Note that you can also hand in late/re-taken assignments much earlier.|
+|Jun 30, 2018||Retake deadline for all assignments||Note that you can also hand in (late) re-take assignments much earlier.|

 N.B.
-There is no class on April 14 (Goede Vrijdag), May 5 (Bevrijdingsdag) and May 19.
+There is no class on March 16, March 30 (Goede Vrijdag), April 27 (Koningsdag), May 11 (day after Hemelvaartsdag).

 Also see the "I&E roosters".